 Telling the story, both musically and lyrically, is what I find most exciting and galvanizing as a performer," Karen Oberlin recently said in an interview.
-Hailed as one of premier interpreters of the Great American Songbook, Nightlife, Bistro, and MAC Award-winning vocalist Karen Oberlin very recently returned from a triumphant run at the newest club in London, the Crazy Coqs, being called by the esteemed UK publication, Classical Source, a "Champion of popular song."
-She received her third and fourth rave reviews from the New York Times for her recent week at Feinstein's at the Regency and her three-week engagement at the legendary Oak Room at the Algonquin Hotel in New York, with Stephen Holden writing "Beyond having a a lovely voice, poise and interpretive insight, Ms. Oberlin has impeccable classic pop style (and) musical intelligence.”
+Hailed as one of premier interpreters of the Great American Songbook by both the New York Times and London’s Classical Source, 2013 brought Oberlin both the Mabel Mercer Foundation’s most prestigious Donald F. Smith Award and an Honorary Doctorate in Music from Dix Hills Performing Arts Center/Five Towns College.
+Previously a winner of Nightlife, Bistro, and MAC Awards, Karen Oberlin very recently returned from her second annual triumphant week-long engagement at London’s most exquisite cabaret club, the Crazy Coqs at Brasserie Zedel.
+She received her third and fourth rave reviews from the New York Times for her week at Feinstein's at the Regency and her three-week engagement at the legendary Oak Room at the Algonquin Hotel, with Stephen Holden writing "Beyond having a lovely voice, poise and interpretive insight, Ms. Oberlin has impeccable classic pop style (and) musical intelligence.”
 Rex Reed, in the New York Observer, called her recent performance “thrilling,” and continued, “Oberlin is as lovely to look at as she is to hear -- subtle, elegant and musically spot on.
 She’s a keeper!”
 The music critic for The Nation, David Yaffe, says Ms. Oberlin “reaches into the minds and muses of our golden repertoire to teach us, dazzle us, and send us to a Tin Pan Alley nirvana, as deep as the ocean and high as the sky.
 She is truly a marvel.”
 Along with the Algonquin and Feinstein's, she has appeared at major New York venues such as Jazz at Lincoln Center, The Town Hall, Iridium Jazz Club, Merkin Hall and The Metropolitan Room, among others.
 Nationally, she has performed at Guild Hall in the Hamptons, The Ordway Theatre in St. Paul, The Prince Theatre in Philadelphia, and the Royal Room at the Colony Palm Beach, to name a few.
-She has three recordings on the Miranda Music label, including “Secret Love: The Music of Doris Day” and a live recording at the Algonquin's Oak Room.
+She has three critically-acclaimed recordings on the Miranda Music label, including “Secret Love: The Music of Doris Day” and a live recording at the Algonquin's Oak Room, and a will have a new duo CD with virtuosic guitarist Sean Harkness due for release in February 2014.
 She can be heard on a number of compilations, including the newly discovered musical by Duke Ellington and Herb Martin, "Renaissance Man," in the all-star CD version, "Secret Ellington" (True Life), which featured Joe Lovano, Grover Washington, Jr., and Freddy Cole, among others.

 Ms. Oberlin appeared in more than 100 Off-Broadway performances of the smash-hit show "Our Sinatra,” and has performed her own shows nationally and abroad, including her recent appearances in Paris and London.
 She had the honor of being part of the first-ever Cabaret Conventions in both Philadelphia and the Hamptons and has performed in the New York shows at both Jazz at Lincoln Center and at Town Hall, where she was also featured in the Broadway By The Year series at Town Hall.
 Along with playing Maureen in the first staged incarnation of the now-legendary Broadway show, “Rent,” Ms. Oberlin has also held lead roles at such prestigious theatres as the North Carolina Theatre, the Palace Theatre in Louisville, among others.
 She has appeared as a professional actress in everything from Shakespeare to national commercials, including playing a recurring nurse on “All My Children” and can been seen in both independent and feature films.
 She also enjoyed being part of a professional a cappella group called "Where’s The Band?" for many years.

 Ms. Oberlin has a deep background in classical music, jazz, cabaret, theater and musical theater.
 The granddaughter of Vaudevillians and the youngest daughter of two classical musicians, she often performed and competed in classical singing events and performed steadily in theater, musical and otherwise, growing up in Central New York.
 As a child she played piano and flute, and cello in the county orchestra, performed in her first role in an opera at age six, and as a teen led a few local rock and new-wave bands.
 Since then she has performed continuously and trained extensively, graduating from the Circle In The Square Professional Workshop Broadway theatre conservatory in New York after receiving her B.A. in English Literature.
 New York City led Ms. Oberlin to jazz and deepened her appreciation for the Great American Songbook.
-She has studied voice for more than twenty years, and she teaches master classes in acting, singing and interpreting song, including teaching at Singers Forum in New York City.
+She has studied voice for more than twenty years, and she teaches master classes in acting, singing and interpreting song, and has mentored and directed a number of aspiring song interpreters, as she is deeply committed to the future of cabaret and masterful song interpretation.
 Ms. Oberlin is a dedicated yogi, a very happy mother and stepmother, and is married to the writer David Hajdu.